johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 >
 > And awakening sleeping giants
 >
 >
 >
-> [The ADAM amd EVE STORY](https://www.cia.gov/readingroom/docs/THE%20ADAM%20AND%20EVE%20STORY%5B15646345%5D.pdf) - Chan Thomas (unexplicitly attributed quotes within content below sourced from this)
+> [The Adam and Eve Story](https://www.cia.gov/readingroom/docs/THE%20ADAM%20AND%20EVE%20STORY%5B15646345%5D.pdf) by Chan Thomas (unexplicitly attributed quotes within content below sourced from this)

 ## Table of Contents